 Foreign-degree candidates whose primary language is not English must take the Test of English as a Foreign Language (TOEFL).
 The TOEFL should be taken by March 1 of the year in which you plan to enroll.
-The deadline to submit the application is the same as that for new domestic applicants (i.e., April 1 for the Full-Time Day Division and May 1 for the Part-Time Division), but it is suggested that foreign degree candidates apply as early as possible to allow sufficient time for credentials evaluation.
+The deadline to submit the application is the same as that for new domestic applicants, but it is suggested that foreign degree candidates apply as early as possible to allow sufficient time for credentials evaluation.

 The Admissions Committee will generally consider a total TOEFL score of 100 to be minimally acceptable.

-Consideration for admission to Duquesne University School of Law's LL.M. program is limited to:
+Consideration for admission to Duquesne University School of Law's Master of Laws LL.M. for Foreign Lawyers program is limited to:

 - Candidates who have fulfilled the educational requirements for admission to the practice of law in a foreign country, including a law degree from an institution recognized by the competent accrediting agency of the government of the foreign country

 - Candidates attending a foreign institution with a joint LL.B./LL.M. degree agreement with Duquesne University School of Law, who have completed three years of their LL.B. degree program at their home institution, and will complete their fourth year of study of law at the Duquesne University School of Law by earning an LL.M. for Foreign Lawyers as part of this joint degree